bedrocklinux/bedrocklinux-website/markdown/1.0beta2/install.md

   done from another distro/machine and copied over to the installation distro install, it may be easier to have the installation distro compile it.
-  **There have been reports of difficulties building the tarball on musl-based systems such as Alpine; until this is remedied the tarball easiest to build on glibc based systems (which includes most major distros).**  This will then require the installation distro can provide the following:
+  **There have been reports of difficulties building the tarball on musl-based systems such as Alpine; until this is remedied the tarball is easiest to build on glibc based systems (which includes most major distros).**  This will then require the installation distro can provide the following: